sagar87/tensorsignatures/README.rst

         :alt: Documentation Status

+*DISCLAIMER: TensorSignatures is currently being developed and not stable yet.
+Although, the current version is in principle fully functional, it is likely that you may face problems using the software; if so, please don't hesitate to get in touch.*

 TensorSignatures is a tensor factorization framework for mutational signature analysis, which in contrast to other methods, deciphers mutational processes not only in terms of mutational spectra, but also assess their properties with